vegasbrianc/docker-compose-demo/README.md

     docker-compose up -d

 Now run our curl command again on our web services and we will now see the number of times increase and the hostname change.
-To get a deeper understanding tail the logs of the stack to watch what happens each time you access your webservices.
+To get a deeper understanding tail the logs of the stack to watch what happens each time you access your web services.

     docker-compose logs